christophercliff/christophercliff.github.io/src/index.md

 *Selected work*:

 - 2014
+    - [mke-bus][mke-bus], a HAPI-REST service for Milwaukee's real time public bus data
-    - [Carapace][carapace], an image manipulation platform for JavaScript
+    - [Carapace][carapace], an image manipulation & graphics platform for JavaScript
     - [Neue][neue], an asynchronous web font loader
     - [Loomis][loomis], a web application for Paper by FiftyThree
 - 2013